biopragmatics/bioregistry/exports/registry/README.md

 ### [`registry.yml`](registry.yml)

-This is exactly the same as `registry.json` but dumped as a YAML file.
+This is exactly the same as the consensus `registry.json` but dumped as a YAML file.

 ### [`registry.tsv`](registry.tsv)